 Flash was the favorite of eLearning developers, owing to its versatility in building interactivities and high quality of graphics.
 However, with Flash being phased out, we need to convert courses built in Flash to HTML5.
 This could be quite daunting if the conversion approach is not right.
 L&D teams across organizations are making the switch as courses would otherwise not be accessible on mobile devices.

 Given that most learners use mobile devices for their learning needs, it is time to make the switch.
 In this post, I’ll highlight what HTML5 is all about and what it means for eLearning.
-I will also share a few steps to migrate existing Flash courses to HTML5.
+I will also share a few steps to convert existing Flash courses to HTML5.

+Migrating from Flash to HTML5?
 What is HTML5 all about?

-What does it mean for eLearning?
+What does Switching from Flash to HTML5 Mean for eLearning?

 There are multiple reasons HTML5 is beneficial for eLearning.
 Listed below are a few: